 - 6 – Threshold

 - 8 – Vcc

 When buying or using a 555 timer, or any other component for that matter, it is best to consult it’s datasheet, or other written documentation of it’s use and limitations.
 This skill takes a while to learn but is very rewarding once you get good.
 So, practice looking up datasheets!
-A Google search of the part name or number ie. “555 timer datasheet” will usually get you to a large number of datasheets.
-Try to find the specific part and manufacturer for your specific component if possible.
+A Google search of the part name or number, such as “555 timer datasheet”, will usually get you to a number of datasheets.
+Try to find the specific part and manufacturer for your component.

 As an Amazon Associate I earn from qualifying purchases.